Full list of our categories

-These three awards recognise excellence in the design of a cover and/or homepage of an online magazine or website.
-Judges will be looking at the design of the cover, creativity and innovation in the design and presentation.
-On a granular level this will then include easily digestible information about content, details which create ‘reader appeal’ and an incentive to read.
+This award recognises excellence in the design of a magazine cover.
+Judges will be looking at the design of the cover, reader appeal and incentive to read, easily digestible information about content, creativity and innovation in the design and presentation.

-This award recognises excellence in illustration and artwork.
-The judges will be looking for and assessing artistic merit, asking themselves how well a piece of creative art tells a story, how well the finished piece is used in the context of the feature or article, its quality and how well it is captioned or explained.
-The judges will assess whether there is evidence that copyright issues have been understood.
-Credit will be given for originality.
+This award recognises excellence in illustration.
+The judges will be looking for and assessing artistic merit, asking themselves how well a cartoon tells a story, how well the cartoon is used in the context of the feature or article, the quality of the cartoon and how well the cartoon is captioned or explained.

-This award recognises excellence in creative, incisive, distinctive writing.
+This award recognises excellence in feature writing.
 Judges will be looking for choice of topic in the context of the editorial product, how well the introduction captures attention, how well the theme is developed and concluded, the readability of the article and use of language and words.

 This award recognises excellence in the overall standards of the content.
 The judges will be assessing the range, choice and balance of content, the standard of writing and illustrations, layout and design, the balance of content through the publication and the use of headings and illustrations.
 Appropriate audience focus will also be considered.